 Megan Thee Stallion tells court that Tory Lanez shot her feet

-Megan Thee Stallion, 27, whose real name is Megan Jovon Ruth Pete, took the stand Tuesday, the second day of Lanez's assault trial.
+Megan Thee Stallion, 27, whose real name is Megan Jovon Ruth Pete, testified on Tuesday, Dec.
+13, the second day of Lanez’s assault trial.

-She testified she felt "shock" and "hurt" and saw blood on her feet after Lanez shot her following a party at Kylie Jenner's home on July 12 of that year, City News Service reported.
+The “Savage” rapper testified she felt “shock” and “hurt” and saw blood on her feet after Lanez shot her following a party at Kylie Jenner’s home, City News Service reported.

-She told jurors that just after she was shot, Lanez offered her $1 million to keep quiet.
-She testified that Lanez, 30, whose real name is Daystar Peterson, made the offer because he was on probation, according to CNS.
+Megan Thee Stallion told jurors that just after she was shot, Lanez offered her $1 million to keep quiet.
+She testified that the 30-year-old performer, whose real name is Daystar Peterson, made the offer because he was on probation, according to CNS.

-She said she got back into the vehicle with Lanez and two other people because she was wearing a thong bikini and felt her manager would know what to do if she could contact him.
-She also testified she didn't know Lanez had a gun that night, the news service reported.
+She said she got back into the vehicle with Lanez and two others because she was wearing a thong bikini and felt like her manager would know what to do if she could contact him.
+She also testified she didn’t know Lanez had a gun that night, the news service reported.

-She was taken by ambulance to Cedars-Sinai Medical Center and doctors discovered bullet fragments in her feet, she said, which required surgery to remove.
+She told jurors that she was taken by ambulance to Cedars-Sinai Medical Center and that doctors discovered bullet fragments in her feet, which required surgery to remove.

 She wrote that she was injured in a “crime that was ... done with the intention to physically harm me.”